Cochlefelis danielsi

-The Daniel's catfish (Cochlefelis danielsi) is a species of catfish in the family Ariidae.
+Cochlefelis danielsi, or Daniel's catfish, is a species of catfish in the family Ariidae.
 It was described by Charles Tate Regan in 1908, originally under the genus Arius.
 It is found in brackish and freshwaters including rivers, lagoons and mangroves, in New Guinea.
 It reaches a standard length of 45 cm.
 It feeds on shrimp and prawns of the genera Caridina and Macrobrachium.